Chesters-CZ/E6-mock/pičon/masterplan.md

  - more user ids can be extracted from wiki_pages.csv
  - after finishing, check count of text_post entries
  - create .unfinished file when starting a step, delete when finished
+ - postgresql supports some pseudo-csv format for data import.
+   - insert script could be smaller if that format is used
+   - dump postgre dbs into file, then use that file as the insert script